 Once those all-important A level results arrive, will your teenager be looking forward to moving on to the next stage of their life by starting university in the Autumn?

 Here are a few tips to support parents in preparing them, so you can sleep slightly easier, once they have flown the nest.

-- Advise against taking a car until they have seen where they will be living and investigated the parking arrangements.
-If they do chose to take a car, drink-driving should be discussed.
+Advise against taking a car until they have seen where they will be living and investigated the parking arrangements.
+If they do choose to take a car, drink-driving should be discussed.

 A bike is a good investment and don’t forget lights and a high-vis top.

 A laptop with a good size screen will be crucial.
 Consider getting a separate mouse, keyboard and ensure they have the latest up-to-date software.
 Consider how their work will be backed-up and a few USB sticks might come in handy.

 Agree how you will keep in touch.
 Email, text, mobile, Skype.
 Give them space to explore this exciting new stage of their life, but explain your need to hear from them every once in a while, to be reassured they are happy and safe.